nsbgn/thumbledore/README.md

 idle while your weakest finger contorts to reach keys like `escape` and `backspace`.
 Exotic keyboards can remedy this, but lack portability.

-`thumbledore` is a set of tweaks that are meant for exotic keyboards with at least three keys per thumb, but that also fits within the constraints of a laptop keyboard.
+`thumbledore` is a set of tweaks that is meant for exotic keyboards with at least three keys per thumb, but that *also* fits within the constraints of a laptop keyboard.

 -   **Each finger travels one key at most.** Your thumbs pick up the slack.